Coronavirus (SARS-CoV-2) and COVID-19

 Entrance to the hospital is only possible via designated checkpoints, without exception.
 Hand sanitization is required and will be supervised by trained members of staff.
 Anyone wishing to enter the hospital, and who is not excluded from doing so by our access restrictions, will be assessed using a screening questionnaire and temperature check.

 Face masks are mandatory

-Both patients and visitors must bring their own protective mask to cover their mouth and nose and wear it in all areas of the hospital.
+Both patients and visitors must bring their own FFP2 mask without exhalation valve to cover their mouth and nose and wear it in all areas of the hospital.

 Patients who are scheduled for an inpatient stay in the hospital will be contacted in advance by phone, as a PCR test (using a nasal/throat swab) will be required before you come into the hospital.
 If the test is negative, you can be admitted as planned for your inpatient stay.
 If the test is positive, i.e. there is evidence of the virus, we will contact you to discuss what should happen next.

 For an outpatient endoscopic examination (gastroscopy, coloscopy, rectoscopy) a negative result of a rapid antigen test or PCR test is required.
 The time of sampling must not be more than 48 hours ago.
 Find more information on the page of the Outpatient clinic (in German only).

 Please note: We also offer PCR testing as a private service for people WITHOUT symptoms – appointments by phone, available at any time of day or night, including weekends, and results within 24 hours.